 Reuniting families is a growing part of Nest’s refugee work.
-Of the 12 sponsorships Nest has underway, seven have family members waiting for them in Saskatoon.
+Of the nine refugee sponsorships we have underway, seven have relatives or friends waiting for them in Saskatoon.

-The families are from Syria, Iraq, Eritrea, Pakistan, Colombia and Sudan.
+The families are from Syria, Iraq and Sudan.

-The Sattoufs are among many refugee families in Saskatoon who are anxious to find sponsors to bring more of their relatives to the city.
+The Sattoufs are among many refugee families in Saskatoon who are anxious to find sponsors to bring their relatives to the city.
 Nest has redoubled its fundraising efforts to assist these newcomers.

 Fortunately, Nest received a $10,000 grant from the Canadian Labour Congress in the spring of 2016 to help us bring Wisal and her five young children to Saskatoon.
-Nest expects the family will arrive in late 2017.
+Nest hopes the family will arrive sometime this year.

 Nest also is sponsoring Iraqi families with relatives in Saskatoon, including Noor Obada’s sister and her son.
 Originally from Iraq, Noor’s family members scattered across the Middle East and Europe in search of sanctuary.
-Nest sponsored Noor and her son Yazan in 2015 and hopes to bring her sister Sura and her young son Tiger (pictured here) in 2017.
+Nest sponsored Noor and her son Yazan in 2015 and hopes to bring her sister Sura and her young son Namer (pictured above).
 They now live in Dubai.